frbelotto/FreeTimerAlert/README.md

 ## License

-MIT License - see LICENSE file for details
+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) - see LICENSE file for details

 ---

-**Note**: GUI and Web interfaces are planned for future releases.
-Current documentation focuses on the Terminal interface.
+**Built with ❤️ for productivity and time management**